The Age of Incorrect Information: A New Performance Metric for Status Updates: Unconstrained Scenario

 \section{Unconstrained Scenario}

-\subsection{Problem formulation}
+\subsection{Problem Formulation}

-The objective of this paper is to find a transmission policy that minimizes the total average penalty of the network.
+The objective of this paper is to find a transmission policy that minimizes the total average AoII of the network.
 A transmission policy $\phi$ is defined as a sequence of actions $\phi=(\psi^{\phi}(0),\psi^{\phi}(1),\ldots)$ where $\psi^{\phi}(t)=1$ if a transmission is initiated at time $t$.
-By defining $\Phi$ as the set of all possible scheduling policies, our problem can formulated as follows:
+By letting $\Phi$ denote the set of all possible causal scheduling policies, our problem can be formulated as follows: